-Many Australians are aware of the ‘races’, the Melbourne Cup or perhaps their local race club and country cup, but most are less familiar with how the breeding industry works.
+All Australians are familiar with the Melbourne Cup and, in regional areas, their local country cup, but many are less familiar with how the breeding industry works.

-Without the Australian thoroughbred breeding industry, it thousands of mares and stallions and the tens of thousands of people looking after them, there would be no ‘races’.
+Without the Australian thoroughbred breeding industry and the thousands of mares and stallions it encompasses – not to mention the tens of thousands of people looking after them – there would be no ‘races’.

-As with all thoroughbred breeding across the world, all matings or “covers” are done naturally.
+- As with thoroughbred breeding in every jurisdiction throughout the world, all matings or ‘covers’ are done naturally.

-The mare owner pays the stallion farm a ‘service fee’ which can range from a mere few hundred dollars right through to $100,00 and more for the highest credentialled stallions.
+- The mare owner pays the stallion farm a ‘service fee’ which can range from a mere few hundred dollars right through to over $200,000 for the highest credentialled stallions.

-While the average stallion ‘covers’ about 30 mares in the domestic season, the most popular will mate with more than 200 females.
+- While the average stallion ‘covers’ about 30 mares in the domestic season, the most popular will mate with up to 200 females.
 Most stallion covers will occur between 1 September and late November.
 The ‘busiest’ stallions in 2019 were Rubick who covered 262 mares and Deep Field, who covered 256 mares.
 79 stallions covered 100 mares or greater.